TJJjiajuan/EnDecon/README.md

                   SpatialDWLS.is_select_DEGs = FALSE)
 ensemble.results <- solve_ensemble(Results.Deconv)
 ```
-Please do not hesitate to contact Prof. Zhang at zhangxf@ccnu.edu.cn to seek any clarifications regarding any content or operation of the archive.
+Please do not hesitate to contact Prof. Zhang at zhangxf@mails.ccnu.edu.cn to seek any clarifications regarding any content or operation of the archive.